-Students who violate the technology courtesy policy will lose class participation points.
+Students who violate the technology courtesy policy will lose class participation points and should expect to lose an entire grade.

 Class Leadership:

 You will be given many opportunities in each class to contribute to the learning of your fellow students.
 10% of your grade will be based upon class participation.
 To be clear, it will be difficult for you to get an A in the class without contributing to the class.
 Attendance in class is not considered eligible for class contribution points.